fzh0917/Repo/README.md

 ```

 ## Test
-* Prepare the datasets: OTB2015, VOT2018, UAV123, GOT-10k, TrackingNet, LaSOT, ILSVRC VID*, ILSVRC DET*, COCO*, and something else you want to test, and set the paths as the following:
+* Prepare the datasets: OTB2015, VOT2018, UAV123, GOT-10k, TrackingNet, LaSOT, ILSVRC VID*, ILSVRC DET*, COCO*, and something else you want to test.
+Set the paths as the following:
 ```Shell
 ├── STMTrack
 |   ├── ...